 Prerequisites

-- Basic understanding of your dealership's sales process and common customer questions
+- Understanding of your dealership's sales process and frequent customer questions

-- Access to your CRM system or willingness to integrate one with your chatbot
+- Access to CRM system or commitment to integrate chatbot with lead management

-- Monthly budget of $200-2000+ depending on conversation volume and features
+- Monthly budget of $150-2500+ based on conversation volume and feature requirements

 Step-by-Step Guide